5 effective credit control strategies to implement after making a sale

 Possibly the most critical period in the credit control process begins after the sale.
 At this point you should still have your client’s attention and your relationship with them will be at one of its highest points.

-Read on for 5 effective strategies that should become second nature in your credit control cycle.
+Here are 5 effective strategies that should become second nature in your credit control cycle.

 Invoice quickly and accurately

 This may sound obvious, but many companies still find they have room to improve here.
-As some businesses won’t pay until they receive an invoice, you want to make sure this happens as quickly as possible to avoid delays.
+As businesses typically won’t pay until they receive an invoice, you want to make sure this happens as quickly as possible to avoid delays.
 Faxing or emailing an invoice is quicker than sending it by post.

 - Addressed to the right person